 The Corps of Engineers designed, built, and, in 1859, began operating the Aqueduct.
 Since then, the Corps has substantially expanded and improved the capacity and function of the Aqueduct from its original mission of supplying raw river water to a sparsely populated District of Columbia to today’s mission of providing safe drinking water to a much larger and more populous service area.

-The mission of the Washington Aqueduct is to collect, purify, and pump an adequate supply of potable water for its wholesale customers: The Disctrict of Columbia Water and Sewer Authority, Arlington County, VA, and Fairfax County Water Authority, VA.
+The mission of the Washington Aqueduct is to collect, purify, and pump an adequate supply of drinking water for its wholesale customers: The District of Columbia Water and Sewer Authority; Arlington County, Va.; and Fairfax County Water Authority, Va.